mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/NetworkLayer.md

 At it's core, the ``QueryRequest`` protocol works with _any_ async function, and is not inherently tied to network requests.
 This design gives you the flexibility to use the library no matter how your data is fetched.
 For simple apps it may very well be fine to fetch data using `URLSession` directly inside ``QueryRequest/fetch(in:with:)``, but for a larger more complicated application you'll almost certainly want a sophisticated network layer that encapsulates the details of how data is fetched.

-***Swift Query is designed to enhance your app's network logic regardless if it's represented by a sophisticated network layer or not.***
+***Swift Operation is designed to enhance your app's network logic regardless if it's represented by a sophisticated network layer or not.***

 ## With and Without a Dedicated Network Layer